 - Stain remover spray, stick, or gel

-Steps to Take to Remove Milk Stains from Clothing
+How to Remove Milk Stains From Clothing